LaundryMan-UAE/joda-convert/README.md

 No build is required for Android.

 The library will need to be transpiled for use with iOS.
-To do this open up a command line, clone the project, cd into the project root and run the following:
+To do this open up a command line, clone the project, switch to 1.9.2-J2ObjC-2.6 branch,, cd into the project root and run the following:

 ```./gradlew translateJava```